 At first, symptoms may be mild, and over time may occur more frequently or get worse, eventually interfering with daily activities.

 Sometimes, a loved one notices these symptoms first.
 Although difficult to accept, identifying symptoms early lets you take advantage of available treatments, support and research studies.

-Some of the things the Aware Study is evaluating are changes in memory, thinking, mood and behavior.
+Some of the things the Aware study is evaluating are changes with memory, thinking, mood and behavior.
 Sometimes a loved one may notice these changes earlier and will be able to describe symptoms to the study team.